DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-app/index.md

 # Overview of Edge Applications

 The platform supports deploying container applications to edge nodes.
-Container applications can directly pull images from the image repository.
+Container applications can directly pull images from the container registry.

 The architecture of the container image must be consistent with the architecture of the edge node.